MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/transition-web-app.md

     > [!IMPORTANT]
     > If **administration mode** is enabled, you must disable it so you can view the **Solutions** area.
 More information: [Administration mode](/power-platform/admin/sandbox-environments#administration-mode)

-7. Find the Field Service or Project Service Automation solution and open it.
+7. Find the Field Service or Project Service Automation solution and select it.
 The option to **Upgrade** should be available.
 Select it to upgrade the solution.

     > [!div class="mx-imgBorder"]
     > ![Upgrade solution](media/ppac-upgrade-solution.png "Upgrade solution")